EngineersNeedArt/Phosphor3D/README.md

 To be sure I could have skipped this exercise entirely and used an existing 3D library like Three.js.
 I don't doubt it's more performant still.
 But besides robbing me of the (re)learning process of 3D transformations, projecting to 2D, etc., I really wanted the old-school look.
 (And maybe I could contort Three.js to deliver on that as well, but there's still the learning part.)

+Models are JSON described.
+There are other models — like a dodecahedron, etc. Vertices are specified as homogeneous coordinates with the extra "w" component (always 1).
+I shoudl relax that though and add it in code.

+Faces (polygons) are vertex lists referring to the vertices by index.
+They are always convex.
+The vertices are listed in clockwise order to be considered an outward face.
+The polygons here are depicted as closed polygons — the first vertex listed again at the end.
+This is deliberate though.
+If you leave off repeating the first vertex the polygon will not stroke the final edge.
+You may want this if, for example, you want to create an otherwise concave polygon with two convex ones and don't want to see the "seam" where they are joined.

+Stroke and fill properties are optional.
+Faces can have an optional "doublesided" property — when true they are never treated as a backface, never culled.
+This might be useful for a tail surface of an airplane model where you don't want to have to represent a left and right face but instead just a single face that is drawn regardless of whether "frontface" or "backface".

 ### Results

 There's still something "not right" about the code.
 It turned out that the projection to 2D presented in Radtke & Lampton's book was pretty crude, causing significant distortion to any object not dead-center.
 Maybe a little too 80's for me.
 So with the help of our always-happy-to-please AI I was able to piece together projection code using a proper perspective matrix.
 But as I say, there are still issues I can't quite nail down.